Corryong's 150 Year Timeline

 1961 Mains electricity from the Kiewa Scheme connected to Corryong

-Hume Pipe Factory opens to manufacture steel pressure pipes for the S.M.
-A. Murray 1 and Murray 2 Power Stations.
+Hume Pipe Factory opens to manufacture steel pressure pipes for the SMA Murray 1 and Murray 2 Power Stations.
 This was the biggest industry in the town.

 1962 Sewerage works completed.
 Corryong says good bye to the dunny can!
 The town is now fully flushing!

-Main wing of Corryong High School burnt to the ground.
+The Main wing of Corryong High School burnt to the ground.

-1964 Corryong Aerodrome opened
+1964 The Corryong Aerodrome is opened.

-TV transmission is established in Corryong
+TV transmission is established in Corryong.

 Corryong Centenary of the first arrival of Selectors to the District (Harris, Briggs and Kiell)

-Australia becomes involved in the Vietnam War - 17 Upper Murray men served throughout the campaign, both enlisted and drafted.
+Australia becomes involved in the Vietnam War.
+17 Upper Murray men served throughout the campaign, both enlisted and drafted.

 1969 The Corryong Memorial Swimming Pool opens for business.